 Avoiding Common Index and Records Request Issues With AR-2

 Former names, exact birth dates, and places of birth can also be of value.
 INS indexed Alien Registration forms to include up to three names for each individual (aliases, alternate spellings, maiden names), but only if the immigrant provided more than one name on the form.
 AR-2 index entries also include an exact date of birth (if given on the form) and place of birth (if provided).
 Family member names do not appear on the forms.
 Record Request Issues - Be aware of the following potential Records Request Issues:

-- Possible Existence of Corresponding A-Flies.
-One challenge surrounding Alien Registration Numbers (A-numbers) is determining whether the number corresponds only to an AR-2 form, or whether there is an additional A-File jacket identified by the same A-number.
+- Possible Existence of Corresponding A-Files.
+One challenge surrounding Alien Registration Numbers (A-Numbers) is determining whether the number corresponds only to an AR-2 form, or whether there is an additional A-File jacket identified by the same A-Number.
 INS sometimes opened A-Files for immigrants registered through the Alien Registration Program using the same A-Number after April 1, 1944.
-Thus, A-numbers in the AR-2 Form range (the majority numbered from 1 million to approximately 5.6 million) may also relate to an physical A-File identified by the same number.
-However, the existence of an A-number from the early 1940’s does not guarantee the existence of an A-File.
+Thus, A-Numbers in the AR-2 Form range (the majority numbered from 1 million to approximately 5.6 million) may also relate to an physical A-File identified by the same number.
+However, the existence of an A-Number from the early 1940’s does not guarantee the existence of an A-File.

 - Image Quality.
 A second challenge is producing the best possible image of the record from aging microfilm.
 A number of factors determine the quality of any given copy, including quality of the microfilm, reader/printer machine function, and the skill or determination of the machine operator.
 The USCIS Genealogy Program is committed to producing the best possible image of Alien Registration Forms AR-2.
 In addition, the Genealogy Program is investigating methods for the future reproduction and delivery of enhanced digital images taken from the microfilmed AR-2s.